codeforamerica/uswds/views/components/alert.md

 <!-- INTRO -->

 Alerts distinguish important information that wouldn't normally appear in a layout or template.
 They may blend into or disrupt a user's workflow.
-Disruptive notices are most effective if used sparingly and appear after user interaction.
+Disruptive notices are most effective if used sparingly and appear after user interaction. {.usa-prose}

 <!-- DETAILS -->